-B.3.5. debian/preinst, debian/prerm, debian/postinst, debian/postrm Feedback Q
+B.3.5. debian/preinst, debian/prerm, debian/postinst, debian/postrm Feedback Q debian/package.preinst called before files are unpacked.

 In addition to distributing only files packages can also be used to run arbitrary commands on installation, upgrades or removal.
 This is handled by the four "Maintainer scripts", which are called before and after files are unpacked or removed: